Essays and Research Papers

 Berkshire Hathaway is preparing for a historic shift as Warren Buffett steps aside at the end of 2025 and Greg Abel takes over as CEO.
 This transition marks a defining test of whether a trillion-dollar company built on trust, value investing, and decentralized management can thrive without its legendary founders.
 With Ajit Jain, Todd Combs, Ted Weschler, Howard Buffett, and Susan Decker supporting the transition, the plan aims to turn Berkshire’s culture into lasting institutions rather than the vision of one man.
 The study shows that Berkshire’s future will hinge on Abel’s leadership, teamwork across the board, and the market’s confidence—making this one of the most important governance experiments of our time.

-Project Title: FROM PHILOSOPHY TO PRACTICE: A FRAMEWORK FOR A HANDS OFF BUSINESS IMPLEMENTED THROUGH AN INVESTMENT LLC
+Project Title: FROM PHILOSOPHY TO PRACTICE: A FRAMEWORK FOR A HANDS OFF BUSINESS using a Investment bank

 Coming soon…